substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 Welcome to the Substrate Kitties tutorial.
 This two-part tutorial designed to teach you everything you need to know to build a blockchain designed to handle the creation and ownership management of Substrate Kitties.
 Part 1 will cover how to build the Kitties pallet, including the functionality to interact with the Kitties we create, such as transfering, buying and setting prices.
-Part II will cover developing the Front-end UI to interact with the blockchain we build in Part 1.
+Part 2 will cover developing the Front-end UI to interact with the blockchain we build in Part 1.

 :::note
 You may find it useful to come back to this page as you progress through each part &mdash; just to keep track of the bigger picture.
 :::

 ### What we're building